apigee/ansible-opdk-accelerator/README.md

 installation of pip on your system.
 Once pip is installed then the provided requirements file will install Ansible and the necessary dependencies on your system.

+# Installing Ansible on Windows
+Please see the provided [Cygwin readme](CYGWIN.md) for instructions on installing Ansible on Windows.

-## Pip Usage
+# Pip Usage

     pip install -r ansible-pip-requirements.txt

-# Installing Ansible on Windows
-Please see the provided [cygwin readme](CYGWIN.md) for instructions on installing Ansible on Windows.

 Usage: Minimum Setup
 ====================